BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.6.1 (79)

 * THIS IS A RELEASE CANDIDATE
 * Fixed: Some places in the app were still producing version 2 output descriptors.
+Version 2 output descriptors are still supported for reading but only Version 3 descriptors are now produced.

 ### 1.6 (78)